New deadlines for grant and scholarships. Read More >

 Click here to follow our Facebook Page.

 JustFundKY is very proud of the great work we have been able to support with our Cliff Todd Endowment Grants.
-Every year JustFundKY solicits grant proposals to promote the fair and equal treatment of LGBT Kentuckians.
+Every year JustFundKY solicits grant proposals to promote the fair and equal treatment of LGBTQ Kentuckians.
 Grant recipients are selected after a careful review process.
 Afterwards, organizations that receive grants are evaluated for their effectiveness.
 JustFundKY is committed to accountability for the projects we support.